My Shortlist

 In a Montessori classroom, a number of age groups are all included and older students are encouraged to take on a teacherly role.
 A wide variety of research confirms the benefits of Montessori's emphasis on independent thinking, self-motivation and social learning.

 Parents and students praise the many benefits of Montessori learning.
-As one parent has said, "Principles of integrity, co-operation, responsibility, and respect are modeled by teachers, emulated by students, and practiced by all."
+As one parent has said, "Principles of integrity, co-operation, responsibility, and respect are modelled by teachers, emulated by students, and practiced by all."

 Luminary Montessori graduates include Google co-founder Larry Page, Amazon's Jeff Bezos, Wikipedia's Jimmy Wales and many other creative leaders in a variety of fields.
 Obviously, this presents an education with a variety of unique benefits for children.